lorencarvalho/hiss/README.md

 A simple & stripped down python REPL based on iPython

-* provides all the normal functionality of iPython with a simple dotfile based config
+* all your favorite iPython goodness with a simple dotfile based config!
-* unobtrusive default prompt
+* unobtrusive default prompt!
-* autodetection of virtualenvs
+* auto-magically detect & activate virtualenvs!
+* easy to theme using pygments styles!

 #### installation